singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ![jekyll-netlify-cms-act.png](/uploads/jekyll-netlify-cms-act.png)

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.

+You can see our demo site here: [http://jekyll-netlify-cms-demo.netlify.com/](http://jekyll-netlify-cms-demo.netlify.com/) and the GitHub project is [here](https://github.com/JimmiLee/jekyll-netlify-cms-demo).